Lihat Artikel Lainnya

 Finished goods inventory refers to the stock of products that are entirely manufactured and ready to be sold to customers without requiring further processing or assembly.
 These products have completed the manufacturing cycle, transitioning from raw materials to finished products, and are now stored as inventory until purchased.

-For example, if you own a clothing store, your finished goods includes ready-to-wear apparel, such as shirts and dresses, ready for sale.
+For example, if you own a clothing store, you might need an ERP system for the finished goods includes ready-to-wear apparel, such as shirts and dresses, ready for sale.
 However, in their raw material inventory stage, items like fabric rolls or thread do not qualify as finished goods since they require further work to become sellable products.

 To effectively manage inventory, businesses must track the flow of products from when they are completed to when they are sold.
 Implementing a finished goods inventory formula and using advanced inventory management software can help businesses maintain optimal stock levels, reducing the risk of overproduction or stockouts while improving overall operational efficiency.